Rheumatoid arthritis

 Overview

-In rheumatoid arthritis, the body's immune system attacks its own tissue, typically in the hands and feet.
-In some people, the condition can damage body systems including the skin, eyes, lung, heart and blood vessels.
+In rheumatoid arthritis, the body's immune system attacks its own tissue.
+It most often starts in the hands and feet.
+The condition also may damage other parts of the body, including skin, eyes, lungs, heart and blood vessels.

 Symptoms

 It affects joint linings, causing painful swelling.
-This may lead to bone erosion and joint deformity.
-Fatigue, fever and loss of appetite also can be symptoms.
+This may lead to bones breaking down and joints bending out of shape.
+Tiredness, fever and not wanting to eat also can be symptoms.

 Treatments